kikipet/HALO/meeting-7-14-19.md

 1. Open the text editor GUI: Click on the raspberry > Accessories > Text Editor.
 The rest should be self-explanatory, just remember to save the file when you're done.
 2. Open the code editor GUI: Click on the raspberry > Programming > Geany.
 Again, the rest should be self-explanatory.
 3. Use the text editor in terminal (Vim):
    1. Open up a terminal.
    2. `vim [FILE]` - You may need to add `sudo` to the beginning, depending on the file.
    3. Navigate the file using arrow keys.
 You can also scroll and use `Page Up` and `Page Down`.
    4. To insert text, type `I`.
 Once you're done, hit `Esc`.
    5. To close the file, hit `Esc` if you haven't already done so, then type `:x` and press `Enter`.
    6. If you need help, type `:h` and press `Enter`.
 Alternatively, use Google.

 To run a Python program, type `python3 [FILE]`.
-To run a Bash script (I don't think you'll need to), type `./[FILE]`.
+To run a Bash script (you shouldn't need to), type `./[FILE]`.

 Speaking of Python...

 ### Python

+I've got all of the programs *written* but I don't know if they're going to work right off the bat.
+I have already pointed out some things that will need to be changed in the program files.

+I know Talal at least knows a programming language (Java I think).
+Basically, what you need to know:
+1. no semicolons
+2. no curly braces
+3. no "main" function needs to be specified
+4. things like `True` and `False` are capitalized
+5. `and` instead of `&&`, `or` instead of `||`, `not` instead of `!` - `!` exists but only in the context of `!=`
+6. `#` is used for comments.
+If you need a multi-line comment, use `'''[insert text here]'''` but this is also the way you can specify the purpose of various functions (like Javadoc comments in Java).

+I think if you already know one programming language you can pick up what a Python program is trying to do pretty well.
+Even if you don't, Python is a lot easier to follow for beginners than some other languages (\*cough\* C++).

+## TODO

+Everything is in the `/home/pi/HALO` directory.
+When you first open up a terminal window, it will take you to `/home/pi`.
+So just `cd HALO` and you should be good.

 ### Sensor Wrangling

+**Note:** Whenever you connect/disconnect sensors, turn the Pi off first.
+Then turn the Pi back on.
+If you don't do this, it won't harm anything but I don't think the Pi will recognize that a sensor has been plugged in.

-To find the address of each I2C sensor:
+To find the address of each I2C sensor (so the accelerometer and the pressure sensor):

 1. Open a terminal.
 2. `i2cdetect -l` to find the correct bus id